The best diving sites in NSW

 Scuba Diving, Jervis Bay - Credit: Jordan Robins

-Scuttled in 2011, the level and colours of encrustation and marine life on this artificial reef is impressive.
+Scuttled in 2011, the ship's level, colours of encrustation and marine life (thriving on an artificial reef) is impressive.
 As you explore this enormous, intact wreck, you’ll be joined by clouds of fluttering of hula fish, large schools of mado, kingfish and yellow striped scad, and sitting silently on the rails, blennies and hawk fish watch you pass by.
-There’s bigger stuff too: eastern blue groper, banner fish and even batfish.
+There’s bigger stuff, too: eastern blue groper, banner fish and even batfish.

 For divers that have never penetrated a wreck before, you simply cannot beat a wreck that has been purposely scuttled for divers.
 Wherever you are inside, you can always see light and therefore an exit point, a very reassuring feeling.
 In the wheelhouse the various instrument dials and telephone receiver are still in situ.
 The telephone is probably the only part of the wreck yet to be covered in growth, no doubt a result of the number of divers simulating being on the phone underwater for a photo opportunity.